shunchaowang/publicwiki/ZtoTech.md

 3. Build project
 4. Deploy the artifacts
 ### Development
+* JDK
+Both JDK 11 and JDK 8 work for ad-service.
+* MySQL
+Install MySQL 8.*, remember the username and password, it will be needed by ad-service.
+Start MySQL service.
+* Mongo
+Install Mongodb, the username and password will be needed by ad-service.
+Start Mongo service.
+* Redis
+Install Redis, the username and password will be needed by ad-service.
+Start Redis service.
+* Kafka
+Follow Apache website Kafka to download the Kafka for the local environment, it can be Windows, Mac and Linux, just run it and keep everything as default.
 * ad-service
 1. code repo: `https://github.com/shunchaowang/ztotech-ad-service.git`
 2. build
-under project root, run `./mvnw clean package`, make it's successful
+under project root, run `./mvnw clean package`, make sure it's successful
 3. run
-create an adservice database in mysql, source the sql file in the code to initialize tables and data, update `ad-service/src/main/resources/application-local.properties` to the username and password used by local mysql, then update `spring.profiles.active=local` in `ad-service/src/main/resources/application.properties`, then build again.
+create an adservice database in mysql, source the sql file in the code to initialize tables and data, update `ad-service/src/main/resources/application-local.properties` to the username and password used by local mysql, update `spring.profiles.active=local` in `ad-service/src/main/resources/application.properties`, and update `ad-service/src/main/resources/PaasConfigurationFile.properties` with username and password for Mongodb, then build again.
 If the build passes, under root path run `./mvnw spring-boot:run -pl ad-service`
 * admin-web
 1. code repo: `https://github.com/shunchaowang/ztotech_ad_admin_web`